leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 print(f'next #: {myprng.extract_number()}')
 ```

-Using the predicted number of `324105638`, we then start a new easy game making `324105638` our username and winning it to reveal the positions of the enemy fortresses.
+Using the predicted number of `324105638`, we then start a new easy game making `324105638` our username in an incognito tab, winning it to reveal the positions of the enemy fortresses.

 {{< figure src="/images/holidayhack-20/terminal_snow_ball_easy_predict.png" title="snowball fight easy game with predicted seed" >}}